The Great Repatriation and Native Born Hispanics

 With these statistics in mind there is one more aspect with mentioning before going into proposed solutions: the fiscal impact of Hispanics in the United States.

 The Center for Immigration Studies published work in early 2024 that found the net fiscal drain of a Hispanic immigrant will be 68,000 dollars over the course of their lifetime.
-This is a cost to America’s overwhelmingly White taxpayer base, but a small one compared to native born Hispanics.
+This is a cost to America’s overwhelmingly American taxpayer base, but a small one compared to native born Hispanics.

 Native born Hispanics, who will be eligible for Social Security, Medicare and a raft of other benefits limited to citizens in most states (for now) have a net negative fiscal impact of some 9,570 dollars each year, or 746,460 dollars over the course of their lifetime.
 We were able to come to these totals by adjusting the research of The Alternative Hypothesis to 2023 dollars.
 These figures include Hispanic utilization of other services beyond the welfare state, such as the cost of their crime in police and court services, while the figures about illegal immigrants focus only on welfare expenditures.